-To help students in reaching their learning goals certain arrangements must be undertaken.
+Changing Teaching Practices, Using Curriculum Differentiation to Respond to Students' Diversity To help students in reaching their learning goals certain arrangements must be undertaken.
 The first stage of the curriculum design for students with disabilities is identification of meaningful and adequate content.
 Obtaining the information about individual students is a key to incorporation of the technology in a modified curriculum successfully.

 The first point of policy strategy of ICT integration refers to changing the complexity and nature of the content and making it highly flexible and accessible for students.
-ICT tools support this process, since they increase independence,
+ICT tools support this process, since they increase independence, personal productivity and empowerment.
+Technological options transform static curriculum resources into flexible digital media and tools following the principles of a universal design.

-Box 4.1 presents key concepts regarding content adaptation for students with disabilities55.
+Box 4.1 presents key concepts regarding content adaptation for students with disabilities.